Amplats cuts metal forecast for two years, delays Mogalakwena concentrator to 2025 - Miningmx

-ANGLO American Platinum (Amplats) has slashed production guidance for the next two years and pushed back the development of a third concentrator at its Mogalakwena mine by 18 to 24 months citing a combination of ageing assets, lower grades, and the end of third party concentrate supply contracts.
+ANGLO American Platinum (Amplats) has slashed production guidance for the next two years and pushed back a decision on the development of a third concentrator at its Mogalakwena mine by 18 to 24 months citing a combination of ageing assets, lower grades, and the end of third party concentrate supply contracts.

 The announcement is a major jolt to the platinum group metal (PGM) market and supports the growing view that metal supply from South Africa is on the decline and will support deficits in the metals over the next three years.